milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Strawberry tart.md

 *He forces a smile and shows me a thumbs up, signaling that he's okay.
 But the expression on his face says otherwise.*

-Kai: "Alright, I'm gonna head out now.
-Thanks so much for the help!
-It was nice to finally meet you, I'll see you later."

 Kai: ". . .mmph!"

 Emi: "(!!!)"